gregsaun/BearExxa-V2/README.md

 ## How To

-How to print, build and use the BearExxa V2:
+How to print, build and start using the BearExxa V2:

 1. Read the [Project Status](#project-status), [Disclaimer](#disclaimer) and [Compatibility](#compatibility) to make sure you agree to the limitations
 2. Buy the official BearExxa v2 kit or gather the parts using the [BOM](#bill-of-materials)